May 10, 2023

 You need to choose photos that appeal to the target audience's style while considering other elements such as the brand's mission and aesthetic components.

 A good example of a visual brand is National Geographic.
 In their style guide, they have included three key filters:

 These filters reflect the brand's formulation and communicate its concept and feeling.
 Also, if you look at the National Geographic Instagram account, you will see the same style described in their style guide.

 Photos are extremely effective for social media branding and marketing, particularly on Instagram.
 It is the best place to post branded photos and engage with your audience to gain more trust and instant recognition.

 The brand voice is the method by which the brand conveys its identity and values to customers.
 It must be consistent and cohesive with the brand's persona across all platforms and brand touchpoints.

-In the style guide, the brand must provide a detailed, comprehensive description of how they communicate with their customers.
+In the website style guide, the brand must provide a detailed, comprehensive description of how they communicate with their customers.
 Also, the brand should describe their personality and value to ensure that they will always sound the same in all brand touchpoints.

 Red Cross discusses what a style guide tone of voice means to them.
 Just look at what it says about brand identity: "How we talk is as important as what we talk about".
 Then, Red Cross goes on to define their personality and beliefs.